airsonic/airsonic-docs/api.md

 Airsonic currently embed Subsonic API version 1.15.0.

-> Note: Some features where removed or not integreted, so some endpoint of the API will return some errors:
+> **NOTE**: Some features where removed or not integreted, so some endpoint of the API will return some errors:
 - getChatMessages returns 410 Gone
 - addChatMessage returns 410 Gone
 - getVideoInfo returns 501 Not implemented